Alec Douglas-Home: Objection at appointment

+Cold War

 Home's attention was mainly concentrated on the Cold War, where his forcefully expressed anti-communist beliefs were tempered by a pragmatic approach to dealing with the Soviet Union.
 His first major problem in this sphere was in 1961 when on the orders of the Soviet leader, Nikita Khrushchev, the Berlin Wall was erected to stop East Germans escaping to West Germany via West Berlin.
 Home wrote to his American counterpart, Dean Rusk, "The prevention of East Berliners getting into West Berlin has never been a casus belli for us.
 We are concerned with Western access to Berlin and that is what we must maintain."
 The governments of West Germany, Britain and the US quickly reached agreement on their joint negotiating position; it remained to persuade President de Gaulle of France to align himself with the allies.
 During their discussions Macmillan commented that de Gaulle showed "all the rigidity of a poker without its occasional warmth."
 An agreement was reached, and the allies tacitly recognised that the wall was going to remain in place.
 The Soviets for their part did not seek to cut off allied access to West Berlin through East German territory.

 The following year the Cuban Missile Crisis threatened to turn the Cold War into a nuclear one.
 Soviet nuclear missiles were brought to Cuba, provocatively close to the US.
 The American president, John F Kennedy, insisted that they must be removed, and many thought that the world was on the brink of catastrophe with nuclear exchanges between the two super-powers.
 Despite a public image of unflappable calm, Macmillan was by nature nervous and highly strung.
 During the missile crisis, Home, whose calm was genuine and innate, strengthened the Prime Minister's resolve, and encouraged him to back up Kennedy's defiance of Soviet threats of nuclear attack.
 The Lord Chancellor (Lord Dilhorne), the Attorney General (Sir John Hobson) and the Solicitor General, (Sir Peter Rawlinson) privately gave Home their opinion that the American blockade of Cuba was a breach of international law, but he continued to advocate a policy of strong support for Kennedy.
 When Khrushchev backed down and removed the Soviet missiles from Cuba, Home commented: